Moving or Planning To?

 Driver’s License or State ID

-Depending on what sort of utilities you’re responsible for at your new home (and it may very well be all of them) you’ll also need to notify the water department, sewer utility company, and garbage/recycling company.
+Depending on what sort of utilities you’re responsible for at your new home (and it may be all) you’ll also need to notify the water department, sewer utility company, and garbage/recycling company.

 Be sure to let your renters’ insurance agency know where they need to transfer your policy to.
 With renters’ insurance, some landlords or management companies will want proof of transfer prior to your move-in date, so get this taken care of early.
 Keep in mind your rate may be affected.